Sign In Register

 Healthcare Facilities167

-Mansfield has an average annual temperature of 62°F (17°C).
+Mansfield enjoys a temperate climate with an average annual temperature of 62°F (17°C).
 Winters average 43°F in January while summers reach 80°F in July.
-Annual precipitation is 50.5 inches.
+The area gets 304 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 50.5 inches (wetter than the 38-inch national average).
+The area receives 1.3 inches of snow annually.
 Air quality is rated Good with a median AQI of 44.
+The city sits at an elevation of 770 feet.

 Temperature